Bash wildcard expansion globbing abuse

 Also note that setting

-you’re paranoid should negate all this.
+GLOBIGNORE=* if you’re paranoid should negate all this.
 Thanks Kerin Millar for this.

 This is going to be a little different because I don’t have a use case where this can be abused yet to actually get local privilege escalation or anything yet, but it’s most obviously a bug, and I think it probable that in the wrong context could definitely break scripts that use wildcards, and even calling binaries that use silly things like bash -c.
 So my example is going to be a bit hypothetical, and this may be updated in the future when I find something it works on.

 The basic gist of how it looks in the terminal is:

 You can even type just * on the command line and the first file the globbing routine spits out is going to be your command.
 It becomes obvious now that bash globbing will let you add arguments to a command if you only can drop a file.
 So dropping a file called

 --version is going to make the called application show its version info.
 What if the scenario went more like a cron job running as root: